Fitzwilliam Museum: Friends of the Fitzwilliam Museum

 Founded in 1909, the Friends of the Fitzwilliam Museum is the oldest society in Britain specifically dedicated to the long-term support and development of a museum.
 The Friends of the Fitzwilliam Museum have raised funds to acquire major artworks and provide for the expansion and refurbishment of the museum site.
 The current priorities of the Friends of the Fitzwilliam Museum include acquisition of major contemporary works and development of a significant endowment to secure the museum for posterity.

 Princess Alexandra of Kent is president of the Fitzwilliam Museum Development Trust.

 Directors

+The following have been directors of the museum: